Geo-Enabling Street Sweeping Routes Using ArcGIS and SAP HANA

 Visualizing Sweeping Truck Routes

 The City of San Diego's Transportation Storm Water and Public Works Departments needed an intuitive tool for viewing and comparing planned versus actual street sweeping routes.
 They also needed a method for retaining the history of sweeper information.
 Both tabular and spatial data needed to be viewed together to accurately visualize and understand the actual vehicle movements, relative to the assigned SAP work order routes on any given day.
-Development of the GeoSweep started in August 2017, and was completed in March 2018.
+The development of GeoSweep started in August 2017 and was completed in March 2018.
 The City of San Diego has been using the solution since April 2018.

 GeoSweep was one of many components implemented by The City’s Infrastructure Asset Management Project (IAM San Diego).
-IAM San Diego replaced 32 legacy systems across the Departments of Information Technology, Public Utilities, Public Works and Transportation and Storm Water.
-The City was already using an Esri ArcGIS enterprise geodatabase to store asset location data and chose to expand their SAP footprint by implementing the Plant Maintenance module.
-Taking advantage of both SAP HANA and Esri’s ArcGIS functionality was imperative to the overall success of the project.
+IAM San Diego replaced 32 legacy systems across the Departments of Information Technology, Public Utilities, Public Works and Transportation, and Storm Water.
+The City was already using an Esri ArcGIS enterprise geodatabase to store asset location data and chose to expand its SAP footprint by implementing the Plant Maintenance module.
+Taking advantage of SAP HANA and Esri’s ArcGIS functionality was imperative to the project's overall success.

 Uniting Three Business Systems

-GeoSweep was built using ArcGIS Runtime for JavaScript API 4.x and Microsoft .NET MVC 6 for interfacing with FleetManager AVL database.
-The SAP / EAM portion of Geosweep is consumed via JSON / REST.
-In addition, a mix of GeoJSON and ArcGIS for Server MapServices allows the application to join multiple technologies into one solution.
+GeoSweep was built using ArcGIS Runtime for JavaScript API 4.x and Microsoft .NET MVC 6 to interface with the FleetManager AVL database.
+The SAP/EAM portion of GeoSweep is consumed via JSON/REST.
+In addition, a mix of GeoJSON and ArcGIS for Server MapServices allows the application to combine multiple technologies into one solution.

-While SAP creates the daily reoccurring street sweeping work orders based on predetermined geographic routes, to comply with legal requirements, staff must also have a mechanism to save the actual routes driven by the trucks.
-Information regarding the trucks activity throughout the day, such as the GPS coordinates, the sweeper up/downs, and the tonnage of trash collected is gathered by CalAmp.
+While SAP creates the daily recurring street sweeping work orders based on predetermined geographic routes, to comply with legal requirements, staff must also have a mechanism to save the actual routes driven by the trucks.
+CalAmp gathers information regarding the trucks' activity throughout the day, such as the GPS coordinates, the sweeper up/downs, and the tonnage of trash collected.
 Then, these data are reviewed, logged, and sent to SAP using GeoSweep.

 Ready for Action?